Key West Tarpon Fishing

 Fly Fishing for Tarpon in the Florida Keys

+When someone says that they are going “fly fishing in the Keys“, the first thing that comes to most people minds is targeting our most iconic inshore sportfish.
+The tarpon!
 Fly fishing for tarpon in the Florida Keys and Key West is legendary and for good reason.
-Our clear waters and abundance of migratory fish make the Florida Keys one of the best places in the world to target these gamefish on the flats.
+Our clear waters and abundance of migratory fish make the Keys one of the best places in the world to target these gamefish on the flats.
 It does not get any cooler than watching a one hundred pound dinosaur inhale your fly in two feet of gin clear water.

 The Best Time of Year to Fly Fish for Tarpon in the Key’s